reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 In this article, we explored how to integrate AWS S3 in a Spring Boot application using Spring Cloud AWS.

-We started by adding the necessary dependencies and configurations to establish connection with the S3 service.
-Then, we used the auto-configuration feature of Spring cloud AWS to create a service class that performs basic S3 operations of uploading, retrieving, and deleting files.
+We started by adding the necessary dependencies and configurations to establish a connection with the S3 service.
+Then, we used the auto configuration feature of Spring cloud AWS to create a service class that performs basic S3 operations of uploading, retrieving, and deleting files.

 We also discussed the required IAM permissions, and enhanced our application's behaviour by validating the existence of the configured S3 bucket at application startup using a custom validation annotation.